abidlabs/groovy/README.md

 * Better cleanup of gradio ui and browsing windows when script is terminated
 * Allow pausing / stopping from gradio ui / include timing information in UI
 * Warn before using OPENAI_API_KEY / HF_TOKEN
-* Add better examples in readme / Spaces (twitter explorer find tweets about a particular topic), research presidents' wife.
+* Add better examples in readme / Spaces (twitter explorer find tweets about a particular topic), research presidents' spouse.
 Chain Flows together
+* Add support for using the user's default browser

 * Allow retrying from cli and python (understand why browsing fails first. also add max_time_per_step?)
 * Support `max_steps` / `max_time` in `.run()`